azurecitadel/azurecitadel.github.io/_posts/2020-05-28-wsl2-vscode-docker-terminal.md

     code .
     ```

     This makes use of the magical integration between WSL and Windows 10 to open the application at the OS level.
 Note the `>< WSL: Ubuntu` at the bottom left, denoting Remote-WSL use and the distro.
 You can also remote via SSH, into local Containers, or the hosted containers called CodeSpaces.
 Check out the extensions

 * Open the integrated terminal using `CTRL`+`'`
 * Run `lsb_release -a` to show the Ubuntu version

     ![vscode](/images/posts/2020-05-28-vscode.png)

 You are now running the vscode-server backend process in WSL2.

 Top tips:

 1. Use the local filesystem spaces in preference to anything within /mnt/c as it will run significantly faster
-1. In the File Explorer address bar, go to `\\wsl$\Ubuntu` (where Ubuntu is the name of your distro from wsl -l -v), e.g.
+1. Go to `\\wsl$\Ubuntu` in File Explorer, e.g.

     ![File Explorer](/images/posts/2020-05-28-explorer.png)

+    > Change Ubuntu to the name of your distro from `wsl -l -v`

-    You can drag and drop files between and it seems to handle the EOL conversion nicely.
+    You can drag and drop files between Windows and Linux filesystems and it seems to handle the EOL conversion nicely.

 ## Docker

 Running linux Docker containers on Windows using Docker Desktop has traditionally used a full VM on the Hyper-V subsystem.
 It has been completely separate from anything with WSL.
-You can now change Docker Desktop to use the [WSL2 backend](https://docs.docker.com/docker-for-windows/wsl/), which will be a lot quicker and make Docker Desktop more lightweight.
-This has now moved from experimental to being the default backend on systems that support WSL2.
+Docker Desktop will now use the [WSL2 backend](https://docs.docker.com/docker-for-windows/wsl/) as the default backend on systems that support WSL2.
+It is a lot quicker and reduces Docker Desktop's memory usage.

-The Docker Desktop runs in the systray.
+Docker Desktop runs in the systray.
 Hover over the icon to see the status in the tooltip, and right click for the context menu for settings, restart, learn etc.

 * Install Docker Desktop
     * You will need to be running the session as Administrator.
 (Start -> "Terminal" -> Right Click -> Run As Administrator)